AndyA/jsonpath-lifter/README.md

 );
 ```

-Set requires `dst` to be set and to be a literal JSONPath.
+Set requires `dst` to be supplied and to be a literal JSONPath.

 Every rule must contain either a `src` or a `set` property.

 ### dst

 Specify the path in the output document where the matched value should be stored.
-For `set` `dst` is required and must be a JSONPath.
+For `set`, `dst` is required and must be a JSONPath.

-For `src` `dst` can take the following values
+When used with `src`, `dst` can take the following values

 Value           | Meaning
 ----------------|----------
 JSONPath string | The location in the output document for this value
-A function      | Called with (`value`, `path`, `$`) - should return the JSONPath to use
+A function      | Called with (`value`, `path`, `$`), returns the JSONPath to use
 `false`         | Disable writing to output document.
 Assumes `via` has side effects that we need
 `undefined`     | Use the path in the input document where this value was found.

 When `dst` is a JSONPath string and `mv` is not set each matching value will be written to the same location in the output document and only the last match will remain.
 If you supply a function as `dst` it can supply an output path based on the input path, the matched value and the context (`$`).
-Each match can this be placed in a different location in the output document.
+Each match can thus be placed in a different location in the output document.

 If `dst` is missing altogether the concrete path where each value was found will be used unaltered.
 Here's an example that makes a skeleton document that contains all the `id` fields in their original locations but nothing else.